Tanglab-Jiang/scNanoATAC-seq_paper/README.md

     (and all the packages declared at the head of R scripts...)
 ```

 Please note that the generation of arrow files depends on **ArchR (v1.0.1)**, because newer versions filter the fragment by size.
-For further downstream analyses, ArchR (v1.0.2) worked well.
+Newer versions of ArchR may work well on further downstream analyses after generation of arrow files.

 # To Get Help
 Please go to the [issues page][issue] for help or contact with me directly by zhenhuan.jiang@stu.pku.edu.cn.